Database Branching

 - GitHub Integration - Automatic PR branches

-- TypeScript SDK Branching - SDK documentation
+- Branching API - API documentation

 - Security Best Practices - Security considerations